National Beverage: History

-The company was formed in 1985 by Nick A. Caporella to fend off an unwanted acquisition by Victor Posner of Burnup & Sims Inc., an installer of cable television and telecommunications systems, through trading stock between the two companies to reduce Posner's ownership level.
-Caporella, now having an additional company, needed to have a business to go with it and acquired Shasta Beverages from Sara Lee Corporation in 1985 for US$40 million in cash and Burnup & Sims shares.
+National Beverage Corporation was formed in 1985 by Nick A. Caporella as a shell company to fend off an unwanted acquisition by Victor Posner of Burnup & Sims Inc., an installer of cable television and telecommunications systems.
+As company earnings for Burnup & Sims grew nearly threefold between 1978 and 1981, Posner "decided to secure a piece of the rising profits".
+Caporella was the CEO of Burnup & Sims at the time, and was opposed to Posner's attempt to acquire control of the company.
+Posner had acquired 43% of the company's stock between 1982 and 1985, and by Caporella was concerned Posner would soon have a controlling stake.
+Caporella formed a partnership which founded National Beverage Corporation, which immediately traded stock between itself and Burnup & Sims in order to reduce Posner's ownership level and ensure Caporella (or businessed controlled by him) could retain a majority stake in Burnup & Sims.
+Caporella needed to ensure his additional company could do business, and acquired Shasta Beverages from Sara Lee Corporation in 1985 for US$40 million in cash and Burnup & Sims shares.
 To make National a major player, Caporella purchased Faygo, a Midwest regional soft drink manufacturer, from Tree Sweet Products Corp.
-With its 12 bottling plants, National subsidiaries branched out into bottling store brands.
+With its 12 bottling plants, National branched out into bottling store brands.

 In 1991, National Beverage went public to sell Burnup & Sims's shares in National Beverage, which was partially successful.
 A Burnup & Sims stockholder sued due to Caporella's salary from Burnup and percentage of revenue from National Beverage, forcing Caporella to spend less time managing the company.
 In the early 1990s, Spree, an all-natural, carbonated soft drink, and Big Shot, a regional, multiflavored soft drink line, were acquired.
 In 1992, the US Navy contracted for the manufacture of "Sea", their ship store's brand.
-In the mid-1990s, juice producer, Everfresh Beverages Inc. and WinterBrook Corp., a carbonated and still water producer, became subsidiaries of National.
+In the mid-1990s, juice producer Everfresh Beverages Inc. and carbonated/still water producer WinterBrook Corp. became subsidiaries of National.
 WinterBrook brought three brands to the National Beverage group of companies: Cascadia, WinterBrook Clear, and LaCroix.
 National acquired Home Juice Company, home of the Home Juice and Mr. Pure brands, at the end of the 1990s.

-In the early 2000s, National purchased Beverage Canners International Inc., Ritz, and Crystal Bay soft drinks and sparkling waters brands owner.
-In 2002, the company changed its strategy by focusing on bottling its own brands and end private-label bottling.
-National moved to create new products for specific markets starting in 2003 with Shasta Shortz, a kid-focused soda.
-Also that year, Fruitika, a fruit nectars line, went out to the stores.
+In the early 2000s, National purchased Beverage Canners International Inc., the owner of the Ritz and Crystal Bay soft drinks and sparkling waters brands.

+In 2002, the company changed its strategy by focusing on bottling its own brands and ending private-label bottling.
+National moved to create new products for specific market demographics starting in 2003 with the launch of Shasta Shortz (a soda marketed to kids) and Fruitika (a fruit nectars line).
 In 2004, Diet Shasta started using Splenda No Calorie Sweetener.

-National also launched new energy drink lines starting with Rip It, a general energy drink line.
-A woman-focused line, Chic, and Freek for teenagers and young adults, soon followed.
-National also tried a coffee-based energy drink, Triple Hit.